The Consumer Trap

 What do complaints like “I’m on a diet”, “I’m too busy” or “I can’t make up my mind” have in common?
 Well, they’re distinctly problems of wealthier societies.
 Obesity now rivals smoking as the largest cause of premature death, an average Brit consumes some 150 pounds of sugar annually.
 This is one side effect of being wealthy.
-Another is time squeeze – the sense that we are very busy; there isn’t enough time to do things and this despite the fact that total work hours have dropped over the years.
+Another is time squeeze – the sense that we are very busy; there isn’t enough time to do things and this is despite the fact that total work hours have dropped over the years.
 We still complain and the complaining rises with rising income.
-This is not a paradox as Isa (Alayhi Salam) explained “man does not live by bread alone”.
+This is not a paradox as Prophet Isa (Alayhi Salam) explained “man does not live by bread alone”.

-Firstly, we need to nurture and develop traditional values like patience, tolerance, compassion and honesty.
+Firstly, we must nurture and develop traditional values like patience, tolerance, compassion and honesty.
 These will help us to share our wealth with others.
-Secondly, we need to learn to spend our money wisely, not merely for self-gratification but avoiding impulse buying.
+Secondly, we need to learn to spend our money wisely, not merely for self-gratification but to avoid impulse buying.

 However, the most powerful means of avoiding the consumer trap is to develop a particular mindset and attitude towards consumerism.
 This attitude in Islamic terminology is called Zuhd, strict self-discipline and abstention from too many worldly possessions.
 It leads to spiritual growth and Divine proximity.
 This is not about living an ascetic life or living like a monk but maintaining a balance between worldly activities and spiritual life.

-The teachings of the Quran and Sunnah are clear on this topic: The Quran often mentions the fleeting and temporary nature of the world, ”And this life of the world is only amusement and play, surely the home of the hereafter is the real life if only they knew” (Surah Ankabut: 64).
-The beloved Mustafa (peace be upon him) warned Muslims against the excesses of worldly life once he said, “What concerns me most about you is the abundance of material wealth” (Muslim).
+The teachings of the Quran and Sunnah are clear on this topic.
+The Majestic Quran often mentions the fleeting and temporary nature of the world, ”This worldly life is little but fun and games; the home of the Hereafter is true life if they knew” (Ankabut: 64).
+The beloved Mustafa (peace be upon him) warned Muslims against the excesses of worldly life.
+Once he said, “What concerns me most about you is the abundance of material wealth” (Muslim).
 On another occasion, he said, “the world is sweet and green whilst you are its custodians.
 Be aware what you are doing.
 Be careful with wealth and be careful with women” (Muslim).
 Thus warning us against the allure and the deception of material and sensual things.
 This is not condemning material wealth or women.
 But rather, warning us to be careful how we use them and not to abuse them.

 The solution is to simply return to Allah and follow the way of His Prophet (peace be upon him).
-In his last sermon, our beloved Prophet (peace be upon him) concluded that we shall not go astray if we follow Allah’s book and his way of life (sunnah).
-Begin your day with the Fajr prayer so Allah may put blessings in your day and be keen on performing the rest of your prayers on time.
-The most important part of the solution is to change our lifestyle for the better by removing those things that are standing in our way to accomplish what is best for us.
+In his last sermon, our beloved Prophet (peace be upon him) concluded that we shall not go astray if we follow Allah’s book and his way of life (Sunnah).
+Begin your day with the Fajr prayer.
+So, Allah may put blessings in your day and be keen on performing the rest of your prayers on time.
+The most important part of the solution is to change our lifestyle for the better.
+Removing those things that are standing in our way to accomplishing what is best for us.